WalletWasabi/WalletWasabi/WalletWasabi.Documentation/FAQ.md

 ### How do I connect my own full node to Wasabi?

 There is currently a basic implementation of connecting your full node to Wasabi.
 The server will still send you [BIP 158 block filters](https://github.com/bitcoin/bips/blob/master/bip-0158.mediawiki), and when you realize that a block contains a transaction of yours, then you pull this block from your own full node, instead of a random P2P node, thus you can verify that this is actually a valid block including your transaction.
-One attack vector could be that Wasabi lies to you and give you wrong filters that exclude your transaction, thus you would see in the wallet less coins than you actually control.
+One attack vector could be that Wasabi lies to you and gives you wrong filters that exclude your transaction, thus you would see in the wallet less coins than you actually control.
 [BIP 157 solves this](https://github.com/bitcoin/bips/blob/master/bip-0157.mediawiki).

 When your full node is on the same hardware [computer, laptop] as your Wasabi Wallet, then it will automatically recognize it and pull blocks from there.
 If your node is on a remote device [raspberry pi, nodl, server], then you can specify your local IP in line 11 of the config file.
 [See more here](https://youtu.be/gWo2RAkIVrE).

 ### How do I upgrade Wasabi?